Nidhicodes/0g-mindvault/README.md

 > AI agents that remember everything, prove every thought, and own their identity.

 MindVault is a decentralized agent memory and identity platform built on 0G.
-AI agents store persistent memories on **0G Storage** (Merkle-verified), run inference through **0G Compute** (TEE-verified), and own their identity as **INFTs (ERC-7857)** on **0G Chain** — transferable, clonable, and truly owned.
+AI agents store persistent memories on **0G Storage** (Merkle-verified), run inference through **0G Compute** (TEE-verified), and own their identity as **INFTs (ERC-7857)** on **0G Chain**, transferable, clonable, and truly owned.

-**Track:** Agentic Infrastructure & OpenClaw Lab (Track 1)

 ## The Problem

 Today's AI agents are stateless.
-Every session starts from zero — no memory of past conversations, no learning from experience, no proof of reasoning.
+Every session starts from zero i.e., no memory of past conversations, no learning from experience, no proof of reasoning.
 When you "own" an AI agent, you don't really own anything.
 The intelligence lives on someone else's server, and the memories vanish when the session ends.

 ## The Solution